-The Company expects that existing cash balances, along with the existing line of credit and long-term financing, will continue to be sufficient to finance the Company's working capital requirements, debt service, patronage distributions, capital expenditures, share redemptions from retailer cancellations and growth initiatives for at least the next 12 months.
+The Company believes that existing cash balances, along with the existing line of credit and long-term financing, will be sufficient to finance the Company's working capital requirements, debt service, patronage distributions, capital expenditures, share redemptions from retailer cancellations and growth initiatives for at least the next 12 months.

-The Company's borrowing requirements have historically arisen from, and are expected to continue to arise from, working capital needs, debt service, capital improvements, patronage distributions and other general corporate purposes.
+The Company's borrowing requirements have historically arisen from, and are expected to continue to arise from, working capital needs, debt service, capital improvements and acquisitions, patronage distributions and other general corporate purposes.
 In the past, the Company has met its operational cash needs using cash flows from operating activities and funds from its revolving credit facility.
 The Company currently estimates that its cash flows from operating activities and working capital, together with its line of credit, will be sufficient to fund its short-term liquidity needs.
 Actual liquidity and capital funding requirements depend on numerous factors, including operating results, general economic conditions and the cost of capital.

-On July 29, 2013, the Company amended its secured credit facility with a group of banks.
-The amendment extended the maturity date to July 27, 2018 and lowered the interest rate credit spread by 25 basis points.
-The amended credit facility consists of a \$187.5 million amortizing term loan and a \$400.0 million revolving credit facility.
-The facility is expandable to \$737.5 million via a \$150.0 million accordion that is exercisable without the consent of existing lenders provided that the Company is not in default of the credit agreement and further provided that none of the existing lenders are required to provide any portion of the increased facility.
-Borrowings under this amended facility bear interest at a rate of either the prime rate plus an applicable spread of 50 basis points to 150 basis points or 150 to 250 basis points over the London Interbank Offered Rate ("LIBOR") depending on the Company's leverage ratio as defined under the agreement.
-The facility was priced at LIBOR plus 175 basis points at December 28, 2013.
-This facility requires maintenance of certain financial covenants including a maximum allowable average leverage ratio, a minimum fixed charge coverage ratio and a minimum asset coverage ratio.
-As of December 28, 2013, the Company was in compliance with its covenants and a total of \$187.5 million was outstanding under the credit facility.
+The Company has a secured credit facility with a group of banks that consists of a \$170.0 million amortizing term loan and a \$400.0 million revolving credit facility.
+The facility is expandable to \$720.0 million via a \$150.0 million accordion that is exercisable without the consent of existing lenders provided that the Company is not in default of the credit agreement and further provided that none of the existing lenders are required to provide any portion of the increased facility.
+Borrowings under this facility bear interest at a rate of either the prime rate plus an applicable spread of 50 basis points to 150 basis points or 150 to 250 basis points over the London Interbank Offered Rate ("LIBOR") depending on the Company's leverage ratio as defined under the agreement.
+The facility was priced at LIBOR plus 150 basis points at January 3, 2015.
+This facility requires maintenance of certain financial covenants including a maximum allowable average leverage ratio, a minimum fixed charge coverage ratio and a minimum asset coverage ratio, and expires on July 27, 2018.
+As of January 3, 2015, the Company was in compliance with its covenants and a total of \$254.5 million was outstanding under the credit facility.

-The amended term loan requires the Company to make principal repayments of \$2.5 million per quarter through September 2014 and \$5.0 million per quarter through March 2017, with no required principal repayments in the final year.
-Any remaining principal balance will be repaid at the maturity of the amended agreement on July 27, 2018.
+The term loan requires the Company to make principal repayments of \$5.0 million per quarter through March 2017, with no additional installments until maturity on July 27, 2018.
+Any remaining principal balance will be repaid at maturity.

 The revolving credit facility includes a \$175.0 million sublimit for the issuance of standby and commercial letters of credit.
-As of December 28, 2013, a total of \$21.7 million in letters of credit were outstanding.
-The revolving credit facility also requires the Company to pay fees based on the unused portion of the line of credit at a rate of 15 to 35 basis points per annum depending on the Company's leverage ratio.
+As of January 3, 2015, a total of \$29.9 million in letters of credit were outstanding.
+The revolving credit facility requires the Company to pay fees based on the unused portion of the line of credit at a rate of 15 to 35 basis points per annum depending on the Company's leverage ratio.

-The credit facility allows the Company to make revolving loans and other extensions of credit to AHI in an aggregate principal amount not to exceed \$75.0 million at any time.
-As of December 28, 2013, there were no loans or other extensions of credit provided to AHI.
+The credit facility allows the Company to make revolving loans and other extensions of credit to Ace Hardware International Holdings, Ltd. ("AIH") in an aggregate principal amount not to exceed \$75.0 million at any time.
+As of January 3, 2015, there were no loans or other extensions of credit provided to AIH.